We asked managers and HR experts their advice on how to effectively answer one of the most common interview questions, “What makes you unique?“

-So what’s necessary is talking a very hard and deep look at yourself to identify your skills, personality, experiences, ways of thinking, etc. And knowing your competition and what most, if not all, of them will bring to the table.
+So what’s necessary is taking a very hard and deep look at yourself to identify your skills, personality, experiences, ways of thinking, etc. And knowing your competition and what most, if not all, of them will bring to the table.
 Plus, understanding what the employer, hiring manager, or recruiter will be looking for in applicants and new hires.
 So you want to be very specific here, not general!
 Details make all the difference and really matter!

 CEO, DNA Worldwide, LLC

 There are three ways to prepare your answers to this question:

 Identify what you believe in, what your values are, and what is meaningful to you in life.
 You can then discuss how you align your daily choices and make decisions based on fulfilling YOUR purpose.
 Describe how you consciously make choices and decisions that align with our purpose.